prometheus/prometheus/docs/querying/api.md

 We also expose a gRPC API whose definition can be found [here](https://github.com/prometheus/prometheus/blob/master/prompb/rpc.proto).
 This is experimental and might change in the future.

 ### Snapshot
 Snapshot creates a snapshot of all current data into `snapshots/<datetime>-<rand>` under the TSDB's data directory and returns the directory as response.
+We replace the `:` in the `datetime` with `_` to be script friendly.

 ```
 POST /api/v1/admin/tsdb/snapshot